BH-Playz/GitChat/README.md

 # GitChat

 A chatting service on GitHub!
-Chat through Pull requests, I can delete any chat though, so don't say anything that violates these rules:
+Chat through the Issue's tab, I can delete any chat though, so don't say anything that violates these rules:

 # Rules
 Q: What if I violate the rules?